razuahmedjoy/clickToSplash-react-auth/README.md

 * React FontAwesome Icon
 * Toastify

-## What users Can Do?
-In this project User can Book any service after login.
-Without Login User can not Book any service.
+## Features?
+* User can Create account with Email and Password
+* Social Login (Google and Github)
+* Order any Service
+* If user is not logged in he can not acccess checkout Page

 ### Social Logins are configured
 - Google
-- Facebook
 - Github